Mum holding her baby while doing the laundry

 Baby looking out from under a towel

-Pre-Wash Baby Clothes Before First Use
+Should You Wash Baby Clothes Before First Wear?

-• Newborn clothes and onesies
+• Newborn onesies, clothes and bodysuits

-• Blankets, cot sheets, and towels
+• Blankets, cot sheets, bassinet sheets and towels

 • Any clothes for the first time wear